ycpcs/cs497-spring2019/labs/lab02.md

 - 60% - Answering the questions
 - 40% - Presenting the results and screenshots it took to discover passwords by type used

+### Extra Credit
+Crack your hashes using both password crackers (Hash Suite & John the Ripper).